-Under the current tax regime, the amortization of FAGE International's intellectual property is allocated between trademark and technology and the portion allocated to trademarks is 80% tax-exempt, thus only 20% is tax-deductible.
-As discussed above, the new tax law abolishes the partial exemption for qualifying intellectual property.
-As a result, FAGE International S.A. recognized a deferred tax asset of approximately \$38.5 million on the basis that the amortization of intellectual property will be 100% tax-deductible after 2021.
+Under the tax regime applied up to June 30, 2021, the amortization of FAGE International's intellectual property was allocated between trademarks ("Qualifying Intellectual Property") and technology ("Non-qualifying Intellectual Property") and the portion allocated to the Qualifying Intellectual Property fell within the scope of the 80% net tax-exemption as mentioned-above, thus only 20% of the amortization expenses related to the Qualifing Intellectual Property was tax-deductible.
+Pursuant to the same tax regime as applicable up to June 30, 2021, the net value attributable to the Qualifying Intellectual Property was exempt for Luxembourg net wealth tax purposes pursuant to a specific net wealth tax exemption.
+As discussed above, the tax law amendment abolished, as of June 30, 2021, (i) the partial exemption for any income and capital gain realized/derived from the Qualifying Intellectual Property and (ii) the net wealth tax exemption with respect to the net value of the Qualifying Intellectual Property.
+As a result, FAGE International recognized a deferred tax asset of approximately \$38.5 million on the basis that the amortization of the Qualifying Intellectual Property will be fully tax-deductible as of July 1, 2021.
 In recognizing such deferred tax asset, management assessed that adequate future taxable profits would be available to realize such deferred tax asset as well as the fact that, for tax losses incurred as from January 1, 2017, their carryforward is limited to 17 years with older tax losses being deducted first.
 However, tax losses incurred before December 31, 2016 may still be carried forward without any time limitation.